ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 So it is important to look for PQCs that are robust against barren plateaus.

+## Conclusion
+We introduced the variational quantum eigensolver(VQE) by doing thorough derivations of the basic components of how it works and wrote code that validate the algorithm.

+The interested reader is given pointers in refining the different components of the algorithm so they can tackle more advanced applications.

+We finally touched upon some practical considerations that highlight the limitations of VQE and where research is headed so as to make VQE of practical use.

 ## Derivations
 Some derivations were not necessary to follow the main material but nonetheless are useful to know for completeness sake.